fkaduk/kobodeck/README.md

 Connect your Kobo reader to your computer and copy the file to the reader's top directory.
 You also need to create a `.wallabag.js` file in that directory.
-See the Usage section below for more information.
+See the [configuration](#configuration) section below for more information.

 When you disconnect the reader, the content of the `KoboRoot.tgz` should be automatically deployed by the Kobo reader.